webong/cashier-paystack/README.md

 To learn more about the additional fields supported by Paystack, check out paystack's documentation on customer creation or the corresponding Paystack documentation.

 Refunding Charges
-If you need to refund a Stripe charge, you may use the refund method.
-This method accepts the Stripe charge ID as its only argument:
+If you need to refund a Paystack charge, you may use the refund method.
+This method accepts the Paystack charge ID as its only argument:
 ```php
 $paystackCharge = $user->charge(100);